What is App Store Optimization (ASO) & Why is it Important?

 1. Keywords in Metadata

-For the App Stores to decide whether or not to rank your app on a certain keyword, the algorithms look at the keywords provided in the metadata (title, subtitle (Apple), short description (Google), keyword field (Apple) or long description (Google)).
-If the keyword users searched for is added to your app’s metadata, your app has a chance to rank for that search term.
-The app store algorithm will further assign your app a higher rank if the keyword is contained in your app title or subtitle.
-As a general rule of thumb, keywords in the app title carry more weight than keywords in the subtitle (or short description), which in turn carry more weight than the iOS keyword field or long description.
+For app stores to decide whether or not to rank your app on a certain keyword, the algorithms look at the keywords provided in the metadata (title, subtitle & keyword field for iOS apps; title, short description & long description for Android apps).
+If the keyword that users searched for has been added to your app’s metadata, your app has a chance to rank for that search term.
+The app store algorithm will further assign your app a higher rank if the keyword is contained in your app title, over the keyword field or in the long description.
+As a general rule of thumb, keywords in the app title carry more weight than keywords in the subtitle which, in turn, carry more weight than the iOS keyword field or long description.